whitleyv/whitleyv.github.io/_pages/about.md

   - /about.html
 ---

 __I am a PhD candidate and teaching assistant in the Applied Mathematics, Statistics and Scientific Computing (AMSC) program at the University of Maryland, College Park, advised by [Dr. Jacob Wenegrat](https://wenegrat.github.io).
-I am currently looking for researcha and modelling jobs in Physical Oceanography.__
+I am currently looking for research and modelling jobs in Physical Oceanography.__

-Currently, my research focuses on boundary exchange and mixing from breaking internal waves on sloping topography, using Large Eddy Simulations (LES).
+Currently, my research focuses on boundary exchange and mixing from breaking internal waves on sloping topography or due to background flow modifications, using Large Eddy Simulations (LES).
 I studied Applied Mathematics at the University of North Carolina, Chapel Hill, while working at the [Joint Applied Math and Marine Sciences Fluids Lab](https://amath.unc.edu/research/fluid-mechanics/fluids-lab/) until 2019.
 Broadly, I am interested in numerical applications of ocean dynamics, particularly in the ocean submesoscale and interactions with topography and am driven by a passion for connecting mathematical and computational concepts to the natural world.
 Below is a video of a boundary tracer release using 3D LES.
 <video autoplay muted loop src="images/paper_3D_tracer_U250N100Lz100g100.mp4" width="900" height="350" controls></video>
 ======
 ### News